synergetics-ai/synergetics-sdk/packages/embed/README.md

 ### Options in plain HTML embed

-- to embed via HTML without writing JavaScript code, use `data-tf-widget="<webplayer-id>"` for widget embed (see example above)
+- to embed via HTML without writing JavaScript code, use `data-tf-widget="<workflow-id>"` for widget embed (see example above)
 - define options as data attributes with `data-tf-` prefix and dashes in name (eg. `autoFocus` becomes `data-tf-auto-focus`)
 - set a boolean property to `true` by omitting attribute value, (eg. `<div ... data-tf-disable-footer></div>`
 - pass function name for callbacks, eg. `data-tf-on-ready="myReadyFunction"` if this function is available on global scope (eg. `window`)